sesamsolutions/react-native-phone-input/README.md

 #### `value`

 Changes the current input.
-Be careful not to update this when the `onChange` event fires.
+Be careful not to update this with `onChange`.
 This will cause an endless loop.

 #### `allowCustomDialCode`